johnm-collab/wedding-ledger/wedding-app 2/README.md

 Each command prints a salted scrypt hash.
 You'll paste these into Render, not the plain passwords — Render/Neon never see the real password.

+These env vars are only a one-time seed: the first time the app starts up and finds its `accounts` table empty, it copies these two accounts in, and from then on the database is the source of truth.
+After that first boot, change a password from the app itself (Profile tab → Account security, or the "Forgot password?" link on the login screen) instead of editing these variables — editing them again later has no effect.

+## 2b.
+(Optional) Enable "forgot password" emails

+The "Forgot password?" link works without this — the app will still accept the request and generate a reset link — but won't actually be able to email it to you until you set this up.
+Skipping it for now is fine; add it whenever you want the emailed reset link to work.

+1. Create a free account at [Resend](https://resend.com) and verify a sending domain (or use their default test setup for personal use).
+2. Grab an API key from the Resend dashboard.
+3. In step 3 below, add `RESEND_API_KEY` and `RESEND_FROM_EMAIL` (something
+   like `The Wedding Ledger <noreply@yourdomain.com>`, using your verified domain) alongside the other environment variables.

 ## 3. Deploy to Render

 1. Push this folder to a GitHub repo (Render deploys from a repo).